thedevdojo/auth-website/content/docs/getting-started.md

 ## Quick Start

-To get started install the package, then visit `/auth/setup` to customize and modify your authentication.
+After [installation](/docs/install), visit **/auth/setup** to customize and modify your authentication.

 <img src="https://devdojo.com/platform/auth/assets/images/setup-screen.jpg" class="w-full h-auto rounded-md" />

-After installing you'll be able to visit all the available Authentication pages in your application.
+After DevDojo Auth is installed you'll be able to visit these [Authentication Pages](/docs/authentication-pages) in your application.

 ## Why use it?